0

 Intermittent fasting is a popular weight loss strategy that involves eating during specific periods and fasting for the rest.
 But balancing your body's needs and your intermittent fasting plan can be challenging.

-Your body sends signals when it's uncomfortable with current affairs, such as feeling weak or faint during an extended fast.
+Your body sends signals when it's uncomfortable, such as feeling weak or faint during an extended fast.
 Ignoring these signs could lead to adverse effects on health.

 Thus, understanding how to adjust your approach in response to these cues is crucial.